The Apostle's Creed - Part 2

 Apostle's Creed - Part 2

 "And in Jesus Christ, His only Son, our Lord.
 Who was conceived by the Holy Ghost; born of the Virgin Mary.
 Suffered under Pontius Pilate: was crucified, dead, and buried.
 He descended into hell: the third day He rose again from the dead.
-He ascended into Heaven: sitteth at the right had of God the Father Almighty.
-From Thence He shall come to judge the living and the dead."
+He ascended into Heaven: sitteth at the right hand of God the Father Almighty.
+From thence He shall come to judge the living and the dead."

 "And in Jesus Christ, His only Son, our Lord"